nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 See `Module and component overview`_ for more information.
 More information about each application module and its configuration details is available on the subpages.

-Each module documentation page has a table that shows the relations between module event.
+Each module documentation page has a table that shows the relations between module events.
 `Module event tables`_ for some modules include extensive lists of source and sink modules.
 These are valid for events that have many listeners or sources, and are gathered on the :ref:`nrf_desktop_event_rel_modules` subpage.